charles-m-doan/distinction-space/content/Supportive/On_Costs.md

 ### II.3 Loss of a Non-Arbitrary Boundary for Metaphysics

-Absent the MAF, there is no principled way to distinguish:
+Absent the DC, there is no principled way to distinguish:

 * Metaphysical claims from pseudo-metaphysical gestures.
 * Legitimate abstraction from illicit fundamentality.